SeaQL/summer-of-code/2022/APPLICATION.md

 }
 ```

-_Hint: You might want to define a trait named `Speech` and three unit structs._
+_Hint: You might want to define a trait named `Speech`.

 ### Is Rust object-oriented?
-Why it's and isn't?
+Why it is and isn't?

 <br/>